 Mortgage Rates Improve on Inflation Data Roger Odoardi On target inflation data and strong demand for the longer-term Treasury auctions were favorable for mortgage rates this week.
 The other major economic reports contained few surprises.
 As a result, mortgage rates ended the week lower.
 In recent weeks, the primary influence for mortgage rates has shifted from global events in Japan and the Middle East to the outlook for inflation.
 Last week’s rate hikes in Europe and China to fight inflation raised concerns that the Federal Reserve was falling behind with its lack of tightening, and mortgage rates moved higher.
 This week’s tame inflation data eased those concerns, however, and mortgage rates improved.
 The March Consumer Price Index (CPI) rose 0.5% from February, matching the consensus forecast, and was 2.7% higher than one year ago.
 Core CPI, which excludes food and energy, increased at a low 1.2% annual rate, which was a little lower than expected.
 Rising commodity prices have focused attention on the distinction between overall inflation levels and core inflation levels.
 Core inflation excludes the volatile food and energy components, so it is often viewed as a better indicator of short-term inflation trends by economists and Fed officials.
 While consumers certainly struggle with higher gas prices, longer-term inflation trends generally are more influenced by other factors such as wages and housing costs, which recently have been increasing very slowly.
 In short, stronger than expected demand for commodities and violence in the Middle East have pushed energy prices significantly higher, but Fed officials forecast that this represents a temporary increase in overall inflation levels.
 Commodity prices are not expected to climb at this pace indefinitely.
 If food and energy prices stabilize, then the gap between overall and core inflation levels will likely shrink.
 Week Ahead Next week will be shortened by a holiday and will be a light week for economic data.
 Housing Starts will be released on Tuesday.
 Existing Home Sales will come out on Wednesday.
 Philly Fed and Leading Indicators are scheduled for Thursday.
 Mortgage markets will close early on Thursday and will be closed on Friday in observance of Good Friday.
 To learn more about news impacting interest rates and mortgage markets, go to www.mbsquoteline.com To learn more about the newsletter, please call 800-627-1077 All material Copyright © Ress No. 1, LTD and may not be reproduced without permission.
-Roger Odoardi Roger is an owner and licensed Loan Officer at the Blue Water Mortgage office in Hampton, NH.
-Roger graduated from the University of New Hampshire Whittemore School of Business and has been in the mortgage industry for over 20 years.
-Roger has originated over 2500 residential loans and is considered to be in the top 1% of NH Loan Officers by leading national lender United Wholesale Mortgage.
+Roger Odoardi Roger is an owner and licensed Loan Officer at Blue Water Mortgage.
+He graduated from the University of New Hampshire’s Whittemore School of Business and has been a leader in the mortgage industry for over 20 years.
+Roger has personally originated over 2500 residential loans and is considered to be in the top 1% of NH Loan Officers by leading national lender United Wholesale Mortgage.